Yankees vs. Nationals Player Props Betting Odds

-You can wager on player prop bet odds for Gleyber Torres, Lane Thomas and others on the New York Yankees and Washington Nationals ahead of their matchup at 7:05 PM ET on Wednesday at Yankee Stadium.
+Player prop betting options for Gleyber Torres, Lane Thomas and others are available in the New York Yankees-Washington Nationals matchup at Yankee Stadium on Thursday, starting at 1:05 PM ET.

 Bet on this matchup or its props with BetMGM!